 GOLD & CRUDE OIL TALKING POINTS:

-- Gold prices rise as bond yields drop in risk-off trade
+- Gold prices rise as yields bond yields drop amid risk aversion

 Learn what other traders’ gold buy/sell decisions say about the price trend!

 Gold prices are testing resistance in the 1235.24-41.64 area once again.
 A break above it confirmed on a daily closing basis opens the door for a challenge of the 1260.80-66.44 zone.
 Alternatively, a move below rising trend support at 1206.22 targets the range floor in the 1180.86-87.83 region.

 Crude oil prices put in a Shooting Star candlestick on a test of resistance at 53.33 (former support, falling trend line), pointing to indecision and hinting a turn lower may be ahead.
 A reversal below 49.16 (October 9, 2017 low) sees the next downside barrier at 45.62 (August 31, 2017 low).
 Alternatively, a daily close above 53.33 initially exposes former support at 55.24.

 COMMODITY TRADING RESOURCES

 — Written by Ilya Spivak, Currency Strategist for DailyFX.com

 To contact Ilya, use the comments section below or @IlyaSpivak on Twitter